SarwarSaif/Geospatial-Data-Analysis/README.md

 # Geospatial-Data-Analysis
 This repository will collect all neccessary information regarding Geospatial Data Analysis

+# Setup Environment
+1. First download and install <a href="https://docs.anaconda.com/anaconda/install/index.html" target="_blank">Anaconda</a> or <a href="https://docs.conda.io/en/latest/miniconda.html" target="_blank">Miniconda</a> in your system.
+2. I have created the list of packages in the gis_envronemnet.yml.
+So run the following command on the Anaconda or Miniconda terminal: <br/>
+  $ conda env create --f gis_envronemnet.yml
+3. This command will create an environement called **gis_env**.
+To activate this environement, run the following command:
+  $ conda activate gis_env

 # Dataset

 <a href="https://www.geospatial.jp/ckan/dataset" target="_blank">G Spatial Information Center (It is a data distribution support platform for effective utilization and distribution promotion of geospatial information for Japan)</a> <br/>